annashipman/annashipman.github.io/_posts/2018-08-03-switching-spa-to-https.md

 layout: blog_post
 ---

-I had long been thinking I must move the SPA site to HTTPS.
+I had long been thinking I must move the [SPA site](https://www.spaconference.org/) to HTTPS.
 However, everything is difficult when using shared hosting and I wasn't sure how to do it.
-So I was delighted when [Johan Peeters](https://twitter.com/YoPeeters) and [Nelis Boucké](https://twitter.com/nelisboucke) proposed a session for last year's conference called [Why SPA should switch to HTTPS and how easy that is](http://spaconference.org/spa2017/sessions/session703.html).
+So I was delighted when [Johan Peeters](https://twitter.com/YoPeeters) and [Nelis Boucké](https://twitter.com/nelisboucke) proposed a session for the 2017 SPA conference called [Why SPA should switch to HTTPS and how easy that is](http://spaconference.org/spa2017/sessions/session703.html).

 It was a great session.
 In short, they recommended three approaches: